thor314/obsidian-setup/Getting Started with Obsidian.md

 # Getting Started with Obsidian
 ```toc
 ```
-*The links to plugins in this page aren't broken.
-This document is designed to be read from within an Obsidian Client.
-Clone the [repo](https://github.com/thor314/obsidian-setup) or copy paste the [document](https://raw.githubusercontent.com/thor314/obsidian-setup/main/Getting%20Started%20with%20Obsidian.md) into your vault.*
+**The links to plugins in this page aren't broken.** This document is designed to be read from within an Obsidian Client.
+Clone the [repo](https://github.com/thor314/obsidian-setup) or copy paste the [document](https://raw.githubusercontent.com/thor314/obsidian-setup/main/Getting%20Started%20with%20Obsidian.md) into your vault to make the links work.

 Obsidian is a note-taking application.
 It's supports pretty much every Markdown feature you might want, is free-to-use, heavily customizable and extensible with an active contributor community, and lives on the user local file system.

+Obsidian is closest in spirit to Notion, if Notion were local-first and Markdown based.
+If you use Notion and find clicky interfaces inadequate, or if you use HackMD and would like a local repository for organizing markdown thoughts, Obsidian might be for you.
+On the other hand, Obsidian is very local-first, and does not currently support a web-app for editing documents with others in real-time; for that I typically use HackMD.

+Alternatively, if you're familiar with Emacs Org-mode, Obsidian feels to me like what Org mode's flexibility and extensibility attempted to achieve, but in a Markdown-first client.

-Obsidian does a lot of things right.
-A flexible, customizeable Markdown tool like Obsidian can be pretty handy, but a bit overwhelming to set up.
-Especially when that means combing through and setting up dozens or even hundreds of plugins.
-I've been an Obsidian user for about a year, and have heavily customized it to suit my own needs for knowledge base building journaling, self-organization, and more.
+I've been an Obsidian user for about a year, and have heavily customized it to suit my own needs for knowledge-base building, journaling, self-organization, and more.
+I prefer keyboard-based interfaces and vim keybindings, but this post should be generally accessible.

-Some context on why I care: this year, I left my job to go full time on building [Uncloak](https://uncloak.org), a community-wiki primarily focusing cryptography engineering and zero knowledge cryptography.
-We would like to make cryptography accessible for everyone.
-We're building our wiki with Obsidian Publish.
-The Obsidian Publish site enables offers flexible tools for building and hosting our knowledge graph.
-To Uncloak contributors who have been stumbled upon this post: while Uncloak is built with Obsidian Publish, every page is pure Markdown; you don't have to use Obsidian post to contribute.
-But I want to recommend Obsidian as a tool for those who would like to use it.

-This post is aimed at Obsidian users **of all levels**, from total beginners to total pros.
 We'll go over Obsidian in three parts.

-In **Part One**, we'll address initial settings and name a few useful plugins.
+In **Part One**, we'll address a few key features, settings, and plugins.
 I've set up a sample Obsidian directory to go along with this post, containing most of the setup choices I describe here.
 You may [clone it](https://github.com/thor314/obsidian-setup) to try it out.
 If you'd like to steal some or all of the settings, copy the `.obsidian*` folder.
 If you don't get too bogged down in the recommended community plugins, Part One serves as a reasonable 10-30 minute introduction to setting up Obsidian.

 In **Part Two**, we'll talk about how to use Obsidian for a few different workflows: knowledge-basing, journaling, and self-organization; generally, how to best set Obsidian up for your purposes.
-This section aims to be a guided tour through ways that people use Obsidian, with a guided tour of how you might set Obsidian up for your own uses.
+This section aims to be a guided tour through ways that people use Obsidian, and inspiration for how you might set Obsidian up for your own uses.

 Finally, in **Part Three**, I give a listed reference of every plugin I've looked at in the last year, and how you might use them.
 I've looked at a lot of plugins.
 In preparation for this post, I looked at a lot more.
-Trying out and setting up plugins can be time intensive; my goal here is to list what's out there and help you choose what you want, getting through your set-up quicker.
-If you have plugins you enjoy that I didn't mention, feel free to tell me about them.
+Trying out and setting up plugins can be time intensive; my goal here is to give an opinionated list of what's out there and help you choose what you want, getting through your set-up quicker.
 This post is intentionally opinionated: my opinions and needs may not match yours, though I try to paint with as broad a brush as possible.

+This guide assumes the reader already has experience with writing documents in Markdown.

+This post is more like three posts.
+Read it how you'd like, but the post is intended as a guide as well as a reference; I aimed to cover everything I learned in a year.

+Take your time learning to use the tool, have a life outside of setting up Obsidian.

+For questions, feel free to [message me on Twitter](https://twitter.com/cryptograthor), shoot me an email at thorck a-squiggle pm dot me, or try the [Obsidian User Forum](https://forum.obsidian.md/).
+I'd love to know if you have suggestions for how to improve the post, or feedback on what was useful and what wasn't.

+## Part One: Getting Started
+This section leads through installing and setting up Obsidian.
+Several organizational features and settings of Obsidian are highlighted.
+This section aims to be a 30-40 minute skeleton for getting started.

+### An aside on the security of installing plugins
-**A note on security**: I weakly claim that none of the community plugins I install or recommend are out to pwn your system, but I could be wrong.
+I weakly claim that none of the community plugins I install or recommend are out to pwn your system, but I could be wrong.
 If you installed Obsidian unsandboxed, your system is more vulnerable to malicious plugin authors.
 A way to avoid this is to either:
 - Audit every plugin and update yourself.
 Auditing plugins is time-intensive, but is the only way to be absolutely confident in your system security.
 - Prefer only plugins with many downloads, in which case, a malicious or compromised plugin maintainer will only pwn you *and* everyone else.
 - Use a sandboxed installation, which prevents Obsidian from poking your system except in very constrained ways, but will prevent plugins like *Obsidian Git* from being able to poke your system for automated git backups.
 - Live with risk.
 This isn't necessarily bad, just know that you might not want to keep anything too valuable on a machine with a larger attack surface.

-This post is more like three posts.
-Read it how you'd like, but the post is intended as a guide as well as a reference; I aimed to cover everything I learned in a year, and it wouldn't fit in less than 9000 words.
-Take your time learning to use the tool, have a life outside of setting up Obsidian.

-For questions, feel free to [message me on Twitter](https://twitter.com/cryptograthor), shoot me an email at thorck a-squiggle pm dot me, or try the [Obsidian User Forum](https://forum.obsidian.md/).
-I'd love to know if you have suggestions for how to improve the post, or feedback on what was useful and what wasn't.

-## Part One: Setting up
 ### Installin Stuff
 [Go to the install page](https://obsidian.md/download) or copy the instructions below.
 As described above, opting for a sandboxed installation is more secure, especially if you use many community plugins.
 ```sh